fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 `OnTop`|Boolean|visualisationObj.Caption.OnTop = true;|Places the chart caption at the top of the chart|
 `Alignment`|CaptionObject.CaptionAlignment|visualisationObj.Caption.Alignment - CaptionObject.CaptionAlignment.LEFT;|Sets the alignment of the chart caption|

 ### `SubCaption`

-These API's let you configure the cosmetics of chart sub-caption.
+These APIs let you configure the cosmetics of chart sub-caption.

 API|Type|Syntax|Description|
 -|-|-|-